On Strict Higher C*-categories: Strict Involutive Higher Categories

-Given again a family of globular bipartite $n$-quivers, we consider the globular $n$-graph $\Qs\cup \cj{\Qs}$, whose globular $n$-arrows belong to at least one of the $n$-quivers in the given family or to one of their duals, and construct the \emph{free globular $n$-category} $\Qs\cup\cj{\Qs}\xrightarrow{\theta}[\Qs\cup\cj{\Qs}]$ generated by the globular $n$-quiver $\Qs\cup\cj{\Qs}$.\footnote{A construction of the free globular strict $n$-category of a globular $n$-graph can be found in T.Leinster~\cite[appendix~F]{L}; a left-adjoint functor to the forgetful functor from globular $\omega$-categories to globular $\omega$-graphs is also described in J.Penon~\cite[proposition~1]{P}.
+Given again a family of globular $n$-spans, we consider the globular $n$-graph $\Qs\cup \cj{\Qs}$, whose globular $n$-arrows belong to at least one of the $n$-spans in the given family or to one of their duals, and construct the \emph{free globular $n$-category} $\Qs\cup\cj{\Qs}\xrightarrow{\theta}[\Qs\cup\cj{\Qs}]$ generated by the globular $n$-span $\Qs\cup\cj{\Qs}$.\footnote{A construction of the free globular strict $n$-category of a globular $n$-graph can be found in T.Leinster~\cite[appendix~F]{L}; a left-adjoint functor to the forgetful functor from globular $\omega$-categories to globular $\omega$-graphs is also described in J.Penon~\cite[proposition~1]{P}.
 Quotient constructions of free (involutive) $\omega$-categories over a globular $\omega$-graph are presented in~\cite{BB}.}